Key takeaways

 - No custom silicon — Can't compete with Groq/Cerebras on raw speed

-- Limited fine-tuning — Basic compared to Baseten, Together AI, Fireworks
+- Limited fine-tuning — Still basic compared to Together AI or Fireworks

 Competitive Landscape

-vs. Together AI: Together AI offers more features (training, clusters) and latest hardware.
-DeepInfra wins on simplicity and often price.
+vs. Together AI: Together AI offers more features (training, clusters).
+DeepInfra wins on simplicity and often price, and now matches on dedicated GPU offerings.

-vs. Groq: Groq is faster.
-DeepInfra may be cheaper for some models and supports more model types.
+vs. Groq: Groq is faster on custom silicon.
+DeepInfra is cheaper for most models and supports far more model types.

 vs. Replicate: Replicate has a community marketplace and image/video focus.
 DeepInfra is more LLM-focused and often cheaper.